AndreyNedyalkov/Coin-Cap-Final-Project/README.md

+# The message that is really worth reading

 I used a real paid api, and the key to it is in a separate file, which is added to git ignore, without it, requests will not be executed on your machine.